project-ocre/project-ocre.github.io/docs/quickstart/prerequisites/dev-environment/index.md

 Once you select the folder, VS Code will reload.
 If the container does not exist yet, it will automatically create one and clone the sample repository into an isolated container volume.
 This process may take a few moments, and progress will be displayed in the lower right corner of the VS Code window.
 After the container is ready, you can open a terminal within VS Code to access the container environment.

+{: .note}
-**Note**: Additional documentation and a step-by-step guide for working with dev containers can be found [here](https://code.visualstudio.com/docs/remote/containers-tutorial).
+Additional documentation and a step-by-step guide for working with dev containers can be found [here](https://code.visualstudio.com/docs/remote/containers-tutorial).

 ---